karpikpl/agents-workshop/README.md

 ## Prerequisites

-WSL2 is the recommended deployment environment.
+WSL2 is the recommended deployment environment and local development.

 ### 🛠️ Tools